Favourite

 Information - Global Challenges

-| Peak
+Peak

-Oil Primer - Peak
+Oil Primer - The

-what’s available, and what’s left
+than half of what’s available, and if

-way of life, including food production, transport,
+whole way of life, including food production,

-of a "growth economy" which has
+idea of a "growth economy" which

-become heavily dependent on cheap, plentiful
+has become heavily dependent on cheap, plentiful

 oil for petrol, diesel, all plastics, all